$G_2$-instantons over twisted connected sums: an example

-In \cite{SaEarp2013} Sá Earp and the author developed a method for constructing $\rG_2$--instantons over twisted connected sums.
-So far, however, we were unable to find a single example of the input required for this construction.
-This brief note is meant to ameliorate this disgraceful situation by showing that our method can be used to produce at least one non-trivial example of a $\rG_2$--instanton.
+In \cite{SaEarp2013} Sá Earp and the author developed a method for constructing irreducible unobstructed $\Gtwo$--instantons over twisted connected sums.
+So far, however, we were unable to find a single instance of the input required for this construction.
+This brief note is meant to ameliorate this disgraceful situation by showing that our method can be used to produce at least one example.